sakundi/sakundi-docs/docs/docs/user-section/install-iden3.md

 # Deploying Iden3 Contracts on BlockDAG testnet

+Zikuani requires the iden3 library to manage some of the identity related operations. iden3 is a next-generation private access control based on self-sovereign identity, designed for decentralised and trust-minimised environments.

 This guide explains how to install and deploy the [iden3-contracts](https://github.com/iden3/contracts) on a BlockDAG EVM-compatible network.

 ## Prerequisites